 The holidays are a very special time of year.
 Family, fun, food, lights, decorations, Christmas music, does it get any better?
 Don’t pay for your holiday fun with dental woes.
 Watch that food table and all those snacks and sweet holiday goodies.
 In fact, you can begin your New Year’s resolution right now by avoiding foods bad for your dental health.
-In today’s blog we give you tips on healthy holiday eating.
+In today’s blog we give you tips on healthy holiday eating for your teeth.

 It is important to eat healthy not just for your body but for your teeth.
 Certain foods are good for your teeth just as certain foods are better for your overall health than others.
 Foods that are good for your teeth are good for your gums.
 It is important to keep your gums healthy because they not only keep your teeth in place, but the same bacteria that cause gum disease can cause diseases throughout your body.
 If you cannot avoid the seven foods that are bad for your teeth, rinse with water or brush your teeth as soon after eating them as possible.